-If you’ve been trying to understand how to value a website or internet business you’ve come to the right place.
+If you’ve been trying to understand how to value an internet business or website you’ve come to the right place.
 Accurately valuing a website for sale can, for many, be the most challenging part of the purchase process.
 An internet business’s lack of physical assets can often complicate valuations, but if you’re clear on the pros and cons of the methods available, gather the right data on the relevant valuation drivers, and apply this correctly, you will almost always arrive at a website valuation that makes sense.

-At FE International we value and broker the sale of internet businesses with a wide range of monetization strategies (e.g. SaaS, AdSense, Subscription) across almost every niche.
+At FE International we value and sell internet businesses with a wide range of monetization strategies (e.g. SaaS, AdSense, Subscription) across almost every niche.
 We’ve sold businesses with earnings multiples ranging from 3x up to 10x (more on that later) and seen more than a few interesting valuations devised by buyers!

 To help you better understand how to determine the value of your business, we have sifted through our experiences with more than 1,500 transactions, and have pulled together some of the best practices from our most experienced investors along with snippets of knowledge from our own acquisitions.
 This has provided the insights and guidance we share below.
 Our goal is to help both new and seasoned buyers to better answer the question: How do you value a website or internet business?